SassDoc/sassdoc.github.io/documenting-your-items/index.md

 **Notes:**

 * Description is parsed as Markdown.*
-* Has no effect on functions, variables and placeholders in SassDoc default theme.
+* Has no effect on functions, variables and placeholders.

 ## @param (synonyms: @arg, @argument)